PennCIS233/Practical-HW2/README.md

 **TODO:** Implement `on_update_user_status`, which is called when creator wants to approve/disapprove of a user who opted-in the election.
 - Fetch the creator's decision to approve or reject a user acccount and update user's voting status accordingly.
-- Only the creator of the smart contract can approve or disapprove users and users can only be approved before the election ends.
-The creator cannot update a given user's status more than once.
+- [Assert](https://pyteal.readthedocs.io/en/stable/control_structures.html#checking-conditions-assert) the following: only the creator of the smart contract can approve or disapprove users and users can only be approved before the election ends and the creator cannot update a given user's status more than once.
 - Think about how the given user's address and creator's decision are stored
 - You should set the user's `can_vote` local state variable to what the creator has decided: `"yes"` or `"no"`